spiel0meister/fun/README.md

 # Setup

-Firstly, download the compiler from the releases (TBD), create a file with a .fun extension, and execute the following command while being in the directory of the compiler:
+Firstly, download the compiler from the releases, create a file with a .fun extension, and execute the following command while being in the directory of the compiler:
 ```bash
 ./fun foo.fun
 ```